Sherlock Holmes pastiches: Print

 In 1913, the Greek novel Sherlock Holmes saving Mr. Venizelos (Ο Σέρλοκ Χολμς σώζων τον κ. Βενιζέλον) was serialized in the magazine Hellas.
 Written by an anonymous author, it describes Holmes' attempts to save Eleftherios Venizelos from a Bulgarian organization's assassination plot during the London Conference of 1912–13.
 It is considered the first detective novel of Greek literature.

+Vincent Starrett's 1920 short story The Adventure of the Unique "Hamlet" sees Holmes investigating a missing 1602 edition of the titular play.

 In January 1928, the short story "My Dear Holmes" was published in Punch, or the London Charivari.
 The sub-title of the story was: "His positively last appearance on earth."
 Written from the point of view of Holmes, it starts out in the usual way, and then ends rather lamely with no mystery presented or solved, but Holmes dead of incautiously (and improbably) sniffing excessively at a bottle of an anesthetic ("A.C.E.") he has asked Watson to bring with them on an errand.

 In 1942, a short story entitled "The Case of the Man Who Was Wanted" was discovered by a Conan Doyle biographer, Hesketh Pearson, while searching through a trunk full of Doyle family papers.
 It was published in 1947 as a "lost" story written by Conan Doyle, but it was eventually discovered by Pearson that the story was originally written in 1914 by Arthur Whitaker, who had sent it to Doyle in hope of a collaboration.
 Doyle had bought the story from the author, in case he might use the ingenious plot at a later date, but never did.

 In 1944, American mystery writers Frederic Dannay and Manfred B. Lee (writing under their joint pseudonym Ellery Queen) published The Misadventures of Sherlock Holmes, a collection of thirty-three pastiches written by various well-known authors including Agatha Christie, Mark Twain and Anthony Boucher.

+In 1947, noted theologian and mystery writer Ronald A. Knox penned The Adventure of the First Class Carriage.
+It was published in the pages of The Strand Magazine where many of the original Holmes stories had first been printed.

 Arthur Conan Doyle's son, Adrian Conan Doyle, wrote—in a joint effort with John Dickson Carr—12 Sherlock Holmes short stories that were published under the title The Exploits of Sherlock Holmes in 1954.

 The Crown Prince of Siam, the future King Vajiravudh created the character Nai Thong-in and his side-kick the lawyer Mr. Wat, and published them in Thai in 1904-1905.
 Vajiravudh borrowed ideas from Sherlock Holmes in the creation of his mystery stories.